stefanomagnolfiunifi/EventManagementSystem/README.md

 * Create new event (only if you are an organizer).
 * Logout.
 ### Pre-populated database
-In the pre-populated database there are Attendees (Alice_Attendee, Sofia_Attendee, Vincenzo_Attendee, Stefano_Attendee, Lorenzo_Attendee) and Organizers (Roberta_Organizer, Paolo_Organizer).
+In the pre-populated database there are Attendees (Alice_Attendee, Sofia_Attendee, Vincenzo_Attendee, Stefano_Attendee, Lorenzo_Attendee, Francesca_Attendee) and Organizers (Roberta_Organizer, Paolo_Organizer).
 Passwords are 'partecipante' for all the Attendees and 'responsabile' for both the Organizers.
 All the users (both Attendees and Organizers) are registered for some events.
 Finally, the superuser's username and password is admin.